ARMENIA – North (Gegharkunik, Lori, Shirak, Tavush, Gyumri)

 St. Araklats (Holy Apostle).
 Has a gavit (narthex).

 Sevan National Park.
 Founded in 1978 to protect Lake Sevan and the surrounding areas.
-Sevan lake and its vicinity are rich in avifauna with up to 267 bird species recorded.
-The Lake’s avifauna faced significant decline after lowering the water level and drying the Gilli marshes.
+Sevan Lake and its vicinity are rich in avifauna with up to 267 bird species recorded.
+The Lake’s avifauna faced a significant decline after lowering the water level and drying the Gilli marshes.

-Masrik river and its tributaries is a spawning place for such endemic species as Sevan trout, Sevan koghak and Gokcha barbel (Barbus goktschaicus).
+Masrik River and its tributaries are spawning places for such endemic species as Sevan trout, Sevan koghak and Gokcha barbel (Barbus goktschaicus).
 The young fish of these species also live in these rivers till one year of age.

 The flora of the park is presented by 28 species of trees, 42 species of bushes, 866 perennial herbs and 307 species of annual and biennial plants.